 Today I try to answer one of the toughest questions ever.
-When it comes to my favorite cake I have very high standards (not only when I am talking about cakes…).
+When it comes to my favorite cake I have very high standards.
 Therefore it’s not easy to decide for one cake or recipe.
-On one hand I am a big fan of apple cake (the German one with streusel) and all the other fruit based cakes and muffins.
-On the other hand I am also in love with cinnamon rolls, chocolate croissants and of course cheesecake.
+On one hand I am a big fan of everything with streusel and all the other fruit based cakes.

-To shorten the whole answer I decided to show you my favorite cheesecake recipe which reminds me of my great times when I was working at a big retail chain coffee shop (the one where they offer the best coffee in the world!).
+Therefore I can’t wait to share with you one of my all time favourites today.
+This one reminds me so much of my great times when I was working at a big retail chain coffee shop when I was a student.

 Okay, so what are the important elements of the perfect cheesecake?
 First of course a crunchy crust made of cookie crumbs (I took whole-grain cookies), second a very creamy and rich cream cheese filling which melts on your tongue and the last element for me, a slightly sweet-sour raspberry sauce.
 All together it’s kind of an explosion of flavors in your mouth!